-04) To check the setting is correct or not, allow the relay to cool down, then restart the motor and make sure, the relay does not trip during starting.
+04) To check whether the setting is correct or not, allow the relay to cool down, then restart the motor and make sure, the relay does not trip during starting.

 If trips, increase the relay setting slightly and check again.

-05) To check the tripping, increase the unloading air pressure setting of air compressor by 1 kg/cm² from maximum rated air pressure, when the current increases than the normal peak load current, the relay should trip.
+05) To check the tripping, increase the unloading air pressure setting of the air compressor by 1 kg/cm² from the maximum rated air pressure, when the current increases than the normal peak load current, the relay should trip.
 (Allow air compressor to run for more than 5 minutes from peak pressure condition).